UHI Outer Hebrides, Centre for Health Sciences

 The aim of the programme is to support your development into a confident, and competent nurse who can provide effective compassionate care in a range of care settings.
 You will have the opportunity to develop skills of critical reading, appreciation and analysis, numeracy and literacy.

-3 Highers at BBC plus English and Maths or Applications of Maths at National 5; Biology or another science subject preferred at National 5; or relevant national qualifications at SCQF Level 6.
-Entry subject to interview and health screening.
+3 Highers at BBC plus National 5 English and Maths or Applications of Maths; Biology or a science subject preferred; or Foundation Apprenticeship Social Services and Healthcare plus 1 Higher at B plus National 5 English and Maths or Applications of Maths; or Access to Nursing (SWAP); or other relevant national qualifications at SCQF Level 6; interview.

 You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of course.
 Contact Disclosure Scotland for details on the type you would need.